Beth Ames Swartz: A Moving Point of Balance, 1983-1985

 A Moving Point of Balance series premiered at the Nickle Arts Museum in Calgary, Canada in 1985.
 The exhibition toured to nine museums in the United States through 1991 and was presented at the first Medical Arts Conference in New York in 1993.
 It is a participatory installation designed with specific light and sound to be experienced as a healing environment.
 The series of seven paintings are based on the seven East Indian chakras.
 These chakras symbolize parts of the body that govern spiritual, intellectual, and emotional equilibrium.
 The installation invites participants to activate their intuitive, kinesthetic experience through their participation with the chakras.
 Each of the paintings is made with metal leaf, crushed crystals, and micro-glitter to give its surfaces a reflective quality in reference to the radiance of the chakra energies.
 Upon entering the installation participants encounter a medicine wheel meant to guide them to a larger universe and a higher consciousness.

 The idea for the series was conceived when Swartz took part in a medicine wheel ceremony with Navajo medicine man David Paladin and in a pilgrimage with Hopi Elder Preston Monongye.

 Before beginning work on the series, Swartz went to seven pilgrimage sites to perform rituals as ceremonial precludes to each of the chakra paintings.
 Some of the sites included Prophecy Rock in Hopiland, Arizona, Chaco Canyon in New Mexico, and Carnac on the Brittany Coast.

 A Moving Point of Balance was reinstalled at the Walter Art Gallery in Scottsdale on March 1-March 30, 2015, and was featured in the documentary film Beth Ames Swartz: Reminders of Invisible Light.

 Celestial Visitations, 1987

 In response to her mother's heart attack, Swartz created her Celestial Visitations series, consisting of fifteen paintings with the figure of an angel.
 In Kabbalah, the angel symbolizes the good deeds performed in one's lifetime.
 Swartz created the angel figures with the hope that “their presence might help my mother go to heaven."
-Her mother Dorothy Ames passed away in March 1988, a day after Swartz completed Celestial Visitation, #5.
+Her mother Dorothy Ames died in March 1988, a day after Swartz completed Celestial Visitation, #5.